brevia-ai/brevia/README.md

 ```

 A `tests/.env` file must be present where test environment variables are set, you can start with a copy of `tests/.env.sample`.
 Please make sure that `PGVECTOR_*` variables point to a unit test database that will be continuously dropped and recreated.
-Also make sure to set `USE_TEST_MODEL=True` in order to use fake LLM instances.
+Also make sure to set `USE_TEST_MODELS=True` in order to use fake LLM instances.

 To launch unit tests, type from virtualenv: